Bigger automakers should focus on flying cars: Tesla investor

 “I‘m not surprised that GM and Nissan declined to comment,” said Bob Lutz, GM’s former vice chairman and one of the people credited with helping to create the Volt.
 “It’s so absurd that one doesn’t want to dignify it with a rejoinder.”

-Draper, who bought the eighth Model S to roll off the production line, said he has no plans to sell the electric car maker’s stock unless perhaps it becomes as valuable as Toyota Motor Corp‘s.
+Draper, who bought the eighth Model S to roll off the production line, said he has no plans to sell the electric car maker’s stock unless perhaps it becomes as valuable as Toyota Motor Corp’s (7203.T).

 The Model S is Tesla’s most crucial launch and it has said the vehicle will account for 90 percent of its revenue this year.